-- 10.6.1.5.1 To recommend to the President, members to act as a Steering Committee at the meetings of the Provincial Assembly, who may not serve as Delegates or Alternates at meetings of the Provincial Assembly; (A.16) - 10.6.1.5.2 To provide 2 or 3 of its members to act as a Steering Committee at meetings of the Provincial Council; (A.16) - 10.6.1.5.3 To provide advice and assistance to the Provincial Executive, the Provincial Council and/or the Provincial Assembly, provincial committees and councils on matters related to Constitution, Bylaws, Policy, and Rules of Order; (A.16) - 10.6.1.5.4 To provide advice and assistance to Districts(s), Bargaining Units and Branches, on matters related to their constitutions, bylaws and policies; (A.16) - 10.6.1.5.5 To provide advice to the Presiding Officers of the Provincial Assembly and the Provincial Council and upon request to the District(s), or Bargaining Units on: (A.16) - 10.6.1.5.5.1 matters of parliamentary procedures, the ordering of an agenda, and the sequencing of resolutions and procedures followed, (A.16) - 10.6.1.5.5.2 the drafting or phrasing of resolutions. - 10.6.1.5.5.3 the possible effect of resolutions on procedures and/or on other resolutions, - 10.6.1.5.5.4 any other matters referred to it by one of these bodies; (A.16) - 10.6.1.5.6 To, upon request, provide a Speaker and/or Steering Committee to District or Bargaining Unit general meetings whenever possible.
-(A.16) - 10.6.1.5.7 To be responsible for the review of the constitution of each District and Bargaining Unit on a rotational basis every 5 years, with a report to the applicable District/Bargaining Unit; (A.16)
+- 10.6.1.5.1.
+To recommend to the President, members to act as a Steering Committee at the meetings of the Provincial Assembly, who may not serve as AMPA Representatives or Alternates at meetings of the Provincial Assembly.
+(A.24) - 10.6.1.5.2.
+To provide 2 or 3 of its members to act as a Steering Committee at meetings of the Provincial Council.
+(A.16) - 10.6.1.5.3.
+To provide advice and assistance to the Provincial Executive, the Provincial Council and/or the Provincial Assembly, provincial committees and councils on matters related to Bylaws, Constitution, Regulations, Procedures, Policy, and Rules of Order.
+(A.24) - 10.6.1.5.4.
+To provide advice and assistance to Districts(s), Bargaining Units and Branches, on matters related to their constitutions, regulations and policies.
+(A.24) - 10.6.1.5.5.
+To provide advice to the Presiding Officers of the Provincial Assembly and the Provincial Council, and upon request to the District(s), or Bargaining Units on: (A.16) - 10.6.1.5.5.1. matters of parliamentary procedures, the ordering of an agenda, and the sequencing of resolutions and procedures followed; (A.16) - 10.6.1.5.5.2. the drafting or phrasing of resolutions; (A.16) - 10.6.1.5.5.3. the possible effect of resolutions on procedures and/or on other resolutions; and (A.16) - 10.6.1.5.5.4. any other matters referred to it by one of these bodies.
+(A.16) - 10.6.1.5.5.5.
+To, upon request, provide a Speaker and/or Steering Committee to District or Bargaining Unit general meetings whenever possible.
+(A.16) - 10.6.1.5.5.6.
+To be responsible for the review of the constitution of each District and Bargaining Unit on a rotational basis every 5 years, with a report to the applicable District/Bargaining Unit; (A.16)

-- The Parliamentary & Constitution Council usually meets four (4) times per year, depending on its assignments.
-Meetings are usually held at a minimum Friday (half-day) and Saturday (half-day). - In addition, PCC members are usually assigned to attend two (2) Provincial Council meetings per year.
+- The Parliamentary & Constitution Council's funding will be based on 5 meetings per OSSTF/FEESO financial year (4 meetings plus one day of release per member).
+Meetings are usually held at a minimum Friday (afternoon) and Saturday (morning). - In addition, PCC members are usually assigned to attend one (1) to two (2) Provincial Council meetings per year.
 These meetings are held Thursday evening and all day Friday. - Members of PCC are also assigned to act as Steering for AMPA, which includes up to five (5) days of steering meetings.